Refinitiv/Real-Time-SDK/Java/Ema/README.md

 # Message API Features and Functionality

+##Consumer Features:
 - Default Admin Domain Requests: EMA uses default login, directory and dictionary request while connecting to server.
 This provides minimum configuration for applications to get up and running.

-    - Configurable Admin Domain Requests:  EMA provides means for modifying the default admin domain requests.
+- Configurable Admin Domain Requests:  EMA provides means for modifying the default admin domain requests
 - Batch Request: Application may use a single request message to specify interest in multiple items via the item list
 - Dynamic View:	Application may specify a subset of fields or elements of a particular item

-    - Component Versioning: This features sends information about itself to the connected component.

 - Optimized Pause and Resume: Application may request server to pause and resume item stream
 - Single Open: EMA supports application selected single open functionality

+##Non-Interactive Provider Features:

+- Default Admin Domains: EMA uses default login and directory messages while connecting to server.
+This provides minimum configuration for applications to get up and running.
+- Configurable Admin Domains:  EMA provides means for modifying the default admin domain messages.

+##Common Features:

+- TCP/IP Connectivity
+- Component Versioning: This feature sends information about itself to the connected component.
 - RMTES Decoder	EMA provides a built in RMTES decoder.
 If desired, application may cache RmtesBuffer objects and apply all the received changes to them.
 - Data::toString()	All OMM containers, primitives and messages may simply be printed out to screen in a standardized output format.
 - Data::asHex()	Applications may obtain binary representations of all OMM containers, primitives and messages.
 - File Config:	Enables applications to specify EMA configuration in an      EmaConfig.xml file
+- Direct Write setting on socket channel
+- High Water Mark setting on socket channel

 # Product Content